NikhilKommuri/LeetCode-Solved-Problems/README.md

 # LeetCode-Solved-Problems
-Uploading The Solutions to the ptoblems that i solved in LeetCode
+Uploading The Solutions to the problems that i solved in LeetCode